maybebyte/domain-sift/README.md

 ## Installation

-To install domain-sift, run the following commands:
+To install domain-sift, grab the most recent release and run the following commands inside the source directory.
+Note that domain-sift requires Perl 5.36 or later, since subroutine signatures are no longer experimental in that release.

 ```
 $ perl Makefile.PL
 $ make
 $ make test
-$ make install
+# make install
 ```

 ## Documentation